Bisti Badlands Camping

 (505) 564-7600

-While camping in the Bisti/De-Na-Zin Wilderness Area is a rewarding experience, visitors should take special note to ensure their trip is safe and does no harm to the environment.
+While camping in the Bisti/De-Na-Zin Wilderness Area is a rewarding and unique experience, visitors should take special note to ensure their trip is safe and does no harm to the environment.
 There are no developed campsites or facilities.
 Dispersed camping is permitted on BLM managed land for 14 days.
 After this time period, campers should relocate to another site to prevent damage caused by the continual use of any particular areas.

 Because of the climate, the Bisti is open year-round.
 Late spring, early summer, and fall are the most popular seasons to visit.
 Visitors with campers often camp in the parking lot at the entrance of the Wilderness Area.
 It is important to understand that there are no marked trails or water sources.
 Visitors must carry all the water they will need for the duration of the trip.
+We also recommend that explorers visit the Farmington BLM District Office website for possible seasonal restrictions on Public Lands.

 Directions to the Bisti

 Access the Bisti Badlands from NM Highway 371.
 Turn east on Road 7297 (gravel road), 36 miles south of Farmington.
 Travel on Road 7297 for approximately 2 miles to a T-intersection and turn left.
 Drive just under one mile to the Bisti parking area.
 The parking area is just south of a broad wash on the east side of the road.
-There is another, smaller parking area ¼ mile further north.

 BLM Special Rules